 Lisa White is Assistant Director of Education and Public Programs at the Univ. of California Museum of Paleontology.
 Formerly, she was Prof. of Geosciences and Associate Dean of the College of Science and Engineering at San Francisco State Univ.
 White coordinated the U.S. Geological Survey Minority Participation in the Earth Sciences Program and chaired the Geological Society of America Committee on Minorities and Women.

 Christine Williams, Professor of Sociology and the Elsie and Stanley E. (Skinny) Adams, Sr. Centennial Professor in Liberal Arts, Univ. of Texas at Austin, is an expert on gender, race, and class inequality in the workplace.
 Williams conducted one of the first studies of SH in the geoscience workforce.
 She was a panelist in AGU's 2015 Town Hall and the September 2016 AGU SH workshop.

-Kathrin Zippel, Associate Professor of Sociology, Northeastern Univ., is an expert on gender politics and author of The Politics of Sexual Harassment: A Comparative Study of the United States, the European Union and Germany (Cambridge University Press, 2006).
+Kathrin Zippel, Professor of Sociology, Northeastern Univ., is an expert on gender politics and author of The Politics of Sexual Harassment: A Comparative Study of the United States, the European Union and Germany (Cambridge University Press, 2006).
 Zippel was co-PI of Northeastern's NSF ADVANCE Institutional Transformation award.